Keithw12/AuditScript/README.md

-# AuditScript
+# General Information
-Allows auditing of personnel records for Information Assurance

-Excel VBA Scripts that allow the user to perform auditing tasks for Information Assurance records management.
+Gathers member data using file objects to audit personnel records for information assurance.